claucece/Secure-Messaging-Summit/index.md

 The topics that they will present vary from deniability, message franking, group messaging, mobile private contact discovery, and concurrent ratcheting.
-Expect the missing abstracts for those talks to be published soon.

 **The list of confirmed participants on the panel for the 4th are:**